 The Simmons School prepares exemplary professionals and advances knowledge through evidence-based research.

 SMU established the School of Education and Human Development in 2005.
-In 2007 SMU named the Annette Caldwell Simmons School of Education and Human Development in recognition of a landmark gift from Harold C. and Annette Caldwell Simmons.
+In 2007, the school was named in recognition of a landmark gift from Harold C. and Annette Caldwell Simmons ’57 of Dallas.

 Research and Community Programs